catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ## Which figures are related to which streams:
 * Figure 1 contains recordings in xml data and the currents are on the folder organization.
 It also has some confocal imaging.
-* Figure 2 has optogenetics and image stacks
+* Figure 2 This has the image stacks (spine density) and intracellular electrophysiology data with optogenetic stimuliation (Sr-oEPSC).
 * Figure 3 also intracellular electrophysiology
 * Figure 4 like figure 2 but also has "confocal spine density" data.
 * Figure 5: should have fluoresence traces.
 This looks like it has two photon time